MKConv: Multidimensional Feature Representation for Point Cloud Analysis: Experiments

 \section{Experiments}

-We evaluate our proposed CKConv on three tasks: object classification, object part segmentation, and scene semantic segmentation.
-Network architectures, configurations, and detailed training parameters are provided in the supplementary material.
+We evaluate our proposed MKConv on three point cloud processing tasks: object classification, object part segmentation, and scene semantic segmentation.
+In this section, we analyze the performance of MKConv with benchmarking results and ablation studies.
+Unless otherwise stated, we adopt MKConv-3D ($k$=3) for our model and ablation studies on other feature dimensions $k$ are addressed in Section~\ref{sec:ablation}.
+Network architectures, configurations, detailed training parameters and more complexity analysis are provided in the supplementary material.